On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Evaluation

 In summary, our system substantially reduces both memory footprint and inference latency.
 This unique combination of memory efficiency and high performance is crucial for resource-constrained edge devices.

 \paragraph{Tuning the latency-precision trade-off.} ~\autoref{fig:ablation-latency-precision-tradeoff} demonstrates our system's ability to navigate the latency-precision spectrum by tuning the dispersion threshold.
-We evaluate this capability on five models under precision@1/5/10.
+We evaluate this capability on five models under Precision@1/5/10.
 As a general trend, increasing the threshold improves precision at the cost of higher latency.
 This result validates that our system can be configured to operate at different points on the latency-precision spectrum to meet diverse application requirements.
 Notably, \texttt{Qwen3-8B} exhibits an inverse trend, achieving peak precision at the lowest threshold.
-We attribute this to the overfitting of this model~\cite{zhang2025qwen3embedding}; the pruning acts as a form of regularization, mitigating this effect.
+We attribute this to the overfitting of this model, which is also shown in the official benchmark~\cite{qwen2025benchmark}; the pruning mechanism acts as a form of regularization, mitigating this effect.